Arrow: Fletchings

-Whenever natural fletching is used, the feathers on any one arrow must come from the same wing of the bird.
-The most common being the right-wing flight feathers of turkeys.
+Whenever natural fletching is used, the feathers on any one arrow must come from the same wing of the bird, the most common being the right-wing flight feathers of turkeys.
 The slight cupping of natural feathers requires them to be fletched with a right-twist for right wing, a left-twist for left wing.
 This rotation, through a combination of gyroscopic stabilization and increased drag on the rear of the arrow, helps the arrow to fly straight away.
 Artificial helical fletchings have the same effect.
 Most arrows will have three fletches, but some have four or even more.
 Fletchings generally range from 2 to 6 in in length; flight arrows intended to travel the maximum possible distance typically have very low fletching, while hunting arrows with broadheads require long and high fletching to stabilize them against the aerodynamic effect of the head.
 Fletchings may also be cut in different ways, the two most common being parabolic (i.e. a smooth curved shape) and shield (i.e. shaped as one-half of a very narrow shield) cut.

 In modern archery with screw-in points, right-hand rotation is generally preferred as it makes the points self-tighten.
 In traditional archery, some archers prefer a left rotation because it gets the hard (and sharp) quill of the feather farther away from the arrow-shelf and the shooter's hand.

-A flu-flu is a form of fletching, normally made by using long sections of full length feathers taken from a turkey, in most cases six or more sections are used rather than the traditional three.
+A flu-flu is a type of fletching normally made by using long sections of full length feathers taken from a turkey; in most cases, six or more sections are used rather than the traditional three.
 Alternatively two long feathers can be spiraled around the end of the arrow shaft.
-The extra fletching generates more drag and slows the arrow down rapidly after a short distance, about 30 m or so.
-Flu-flu arrows are often used for hunting birds, or for children's archery, and can also be used to play Flu-Flu Golf.
+The extra fletching generates more drag and slows the arrow down rapidly after a short distance of about 30 m or so.
+Flu-flu arrows are often used for hunting birds, or for children's archery, and can also be used to play flu-flu golf.